what's Veeky Forums's opinion on illegal drug trades from a business/finance/economics standpoint?

 i get that you have to spend money to make money, but my idea is that the volume is higher here for a short period of time, versus building it from my salary. i'm in university and i intend to get co-op and save my cash for various funds and investments (mutual, index, dividend stocks) since i don't have a lot of expenses due to grants. thing is, if this could make me even more money then what if i just do a bit of it on the side. i guess i could just avoid it, but i feel like i'd be way older before i see my return. is it really that bad of a mindset to want fast larger returns?

-Not everyone can or wants to become a billionaire user, I think most people here would be content with making 200k a year which technically is possible with a get rich quick mentality.
+Not everyone can or wants to become a billionaire anon, I think most people here would be content with making 200k a year which technically is possible with a get rich quick mentality.

 I at least want to reach at least 100k a year by the time I'm 25 (21 now) so I can have money to enjoy and buy all the nice things I can't afford now but still have enough to invest to make myself a million by the time I'm 30-35 through more conservative methods.
 But to reach that 100k mark in the time frame I have set, I need a get rich quick mentality.